hemidactylus/craft2024_demos/README.md

 ### Secrets

 Notebooks will ask you for these two secrets.
-If you're running locally, you can copy the `.env.template` file to a new `.env` and set the secrets there.
+If you're running locally, you can copy the `.env.template` file to a new `.env` and set the secrets there to skip interactive secret input.
+A few demos also need an OpenAI API key, which can also be set in `.env`.

 ## Run the demos